 2. Footnotes and endnotes are difficult to format on the Digital Dante platform.
-Please use in-text parenthetical citations and/or hyperlinks where possible.
+Please only use in-text parenthetical citations and/or hyperlinks.

 3. All submissions should already be formatted for the web, with text and images in the correct layout for publication.
 The Editorial Board will not design the page layout for individual authors’ submissions.